 - Wide range of hands-on experience and training, with rotations in general surgery, including rural surgery, at community-based and federal hospital systems

-- During the five-year program, residents will be expected to do clinical and/or outcome-based research and present at regional or national conferences
+- During the five-year program, residents will do clinical and/or outcome-based research and present at regional or national conferences

-The General Surgery residency will fill six positions for the 2014-2015 academic year.
+The General Surgery residency will fill three categorical PGY-1 positions for the 2015-2016 academic year.

 Applications will be accepted through ERAS only.
-Only PGY-1 candidates will participate in the Match.
-Select the "For Prospective Residents" link below for more application information.
+Select "For Prospective Residents" for more application information.